Code-Institute-Submissions/weather-app/README.md

 # UX (User experience)

 ## Project Goals
-The goal of this project is to provide information about well known altrenative rock band Linkin Park.
-The website has to be attractive and informative for users interested in this band.
-Because it is a website for current and new fans it has to have pictures of band members and media files to create a better picture of band.
+The goal of this project is to provide simple but informative app for end user who does not like many features but prefers simplicity.
+As it is a weather app intentions were to have all needed information on one screen and also make it attractive for user.

 ### User Goals:
 * The website is easy to use and is User Friendly
 * Information on website is readable and easy to understand
-* Added pictures and videos are interactive and clear
+* Added pictures are clear and
 * Capability to send message via contact form
 * Interact with the website on Desktop, Tablet and Mobile